zaaaappp/dots2/README.md

 # Dotfiles
-Welcome to my dotfiles!
+Welcome to my "mix" of dotfiles!

-Read below what its about
-▪ Nice looking while staying usable
-▪ Not recommended for beginners

 # Installation